StratusPrint/esp8266-iot-node/README.md

 	@echo "make flash                reflash newest firmware"
 	@echo "make tty                  check if chip is connected to "$(PORT)
 	@echo "make baud                 check baud rate of port "$(PORT)

+#Connecting to Hub
+1. Connect to the node directly through wifi
+2. navigate your browser to 192.168.4.1
+3. Input the hubs ssid and password and connect

 #API Documantation
 ##General JSON Response
 {"data": [value]}